 Obtaining any players is up to the Raptors’ GM to determine if they will pursue the player via free agency, trading of players, etc.

-This analysis is being done solely for the upcoming Raptors 2021-2022 season based on current data.

 3. Data

 3.1 Gathering data – nba api

-Is it predictive or descriptive?

-Is it retrospective or forward-looking?

-What is the main outcome variable(s)?

 The data for this analysis is hosted by nba.com; It is made available via webservices through stats.nba.com. nba_api is an open access API client library for Python developed by Swar Patel.
 There are more than 250 endpoints (the method to request information through the API) available.

 Understanding the Data - PlayerGameLogs